thomhines/square1/README.md

 # Square1
 A very simple image slider that will responsively work with images of any size or shape.

-It might also break a bunch.
-Who knows.

 *requires jQuery*